nagyadam888/discrete-models/README.md

 ## Supporting multiple languages

-The support for multiple languages in this latex document based on the `multilang` package, which can be found [here](https://github.com/Ri-Ga/multilang).
+The support of multiple languages in this latex document based on the `multilang` package, which can be found [here](https://github.com/Ri-Ga/multilang).
-With the help of this package the document can be structured logically according to the content and there is no need to create two document for the various languages.
+With the help of this package the document can be structured logically (according to the content) so there is no need to create/manage two document for the various languages.

 #### Compiling for different languages
-To get the pdf document in hungarian for example you need the
+The document can be compiled with one of the latex compilers (I prefer and use `pdflatex`), the only thing that will decide, in which language the output will be written depends on the language settings of the `babel` package.
+For hungarian you need the
 ```
     \usepackage[magyar]{babel}
 ```
-line not commented, while the
+line; while for english you need the
 ```
     \usepackage[english]{babel}
 ```
-commented in the `lecture_notes.tex` document.
-Then you can compile it (for example with `pdflatex) and get the pdf document in the desired language.
+line in the `lecture_notes.tex` document's preamble.

+[TODO Makefile reference if there will be a makefile]

 #### Editing the multi-language document
-There are a few environments and commands that need to be used to edit both of the languages in the same time.
-The first command is the `\Wrap` which is used to give separate translations of the same content and can be used like this:
+There are just a few commands that you need to know to edit both of the languages in the same time.
+The first such command is the `\Wrap`, which you can use to write content in multiple languages.
+An example looks like this:
 ```
 \Wrap{
     content/english={The english text about something},
     content/magyar ={Szöveg magyarul}
 }
 ```

-You could solve almost everything with this little wrapper command, but for convinient you can use the `Part, Part*, Section, Section*, Subsection, Subsection*, Paragraph, Paragraph*, Subparagraph, Subparagraph*` environments and then you only need to define the title of it just like this:
+This little command would be enough to write the document parallelly using two or more languages, but this little wrapper not intended to contain more complicated things than simple text.
+The convenient use of environments can be done via the `Part, Part*, Section, Section*, Subsection, Subsection*, Paragraph, Paragraph*, Subparagraph, Subparagraph*` commands like this:
 ```
 \begin{Section}{title/english=CoolSectionTitle, title/magyar=MenőSectionCím}
     ...